 8. Winter Reading Nook With Candle Companions

-Reading nooks + candlelight = peak winter contentment.
+Reading nooks plus candlelight equals peak winter contentment.
 Combine a table lamp for visibility with a few candles for vibe.
-It’s practical meets poetic.
+It’s practical meets poetic, and it turns an ordinary corner into the spot you’ll fight your family for.
+A friend of mine added a single candle to her chair corner and ended up reading there every night all winter.

 Set the Mood